 You can support Venezuelans by remembering them in prayer and helping meet their needs.

-• Give to World Vision’s Disaster Relief Fund to address the needs of Venezuelans.
+- Give to World Vision’s Disaster Relief Fund to address the needs of Venezuelans and other people facing crises.

-Laura Reinhardt of World Vision U.S. staff contributed to this report.
+Laura Reinhardt of World Vision’s U.S. staff contributed to this article.